 - Step 1: Switch off your computer and insert the original CD/DVD/USB and restart your computer with this CD/DVD/USB.

 - Step 2: Click on “Repair your computer”.

 - Step 3: Select “Troubleshoot” and then click on “Command Prompt”.

 - Step 4: Enter the following commands and press “Enter” after each of these commands:

 - Step 5: Once the process is done, remove the CD/DVD/USB, key in exit, hit “Enter” and restart your computer.

 This would successfully fix the BCD error.

 If none of the above solutions work, the only way to fix this problem would be to reinstall Windows.
-You can do this in the following way.
+You can use PassFab for ISO to reinstall Windows system, or do this in the following way.